lightward/mechanic-tasks/docs/error-reporter/README.md

 # Error reporter

-Tags: Alert, Error
+Tags: Alert, Email, Error, Slack

-Use this task to get email reports when errors occur with events, tasks, and actions in Mechanic.
+Use this task to get email or Slack notifications when errors occur with any events, tasks, and actions in Mechanic.
 Use this task out of the box, customize it, or borrow logic for your more advanced error reporting tasks.

 * View in the task library: [tasks.mechanic.dev/error-reporter](https://tasks.mechanic.dev/error-reporter)
 * Task JSON, for direct import: [task.json](../../tasks/error-reporter.json)